mavolin/hashets/README.md

 > * 🕚 You know your assets at compile or runtime
 > * 🕵 You need cache busting during development and not just in production

-If all of the above don't do the trick for you, you can also create hashes by hand using `hashets.HashToDir` and `hashets.HashToTempDir`, which generate hashed files and write them to an arbitrary or a temporary directory.
+If all of the above don't do the trick for you, you can also create hashes using `hashets.HashToDir` and `hashets.HashToTempDir`, which will generate hashed files and write them to an arbitrary or a temporary directory.

 Head over to [pkg.go.dev](https://pkg.go.dev/github.com/mavolin/hashets) to read more.